Former state superintendent of schools

 I grew up a child of poverty and a product of public schools.
 My teachers helped shape my belief that every child should be inspired to dream and given the tools to make those dreams a reality.
 It is our job to provide them with the strong foundation upon which to build that future.

-As one former colleague put it, with Lowery, “it doesn't matter if it's a conversation about budget, about policy; it all circles back to ‘How does it improve kids' ability to learn?’”
+As one former colleague put it, with Lillian, “it doesn't matter if it's a conversation about budget, about policy; it all circles back to ‘How does it improve kids' ability to learn?’”

 “Maryland did not reach its national ranking by standing still, and we will not provide our students with a world-class education by resting on our prior achievements,” she said.